yuji-watanabe-jp/k8s-manifest-sigstore/README.md

-# Kubernetes Manifest Sigstore
-kubectl sigstore signing plugin
+# kubectl plugin for signing Kubernetes manifest YAML files with sigstore signing

 > :warning: Still under developement, not ready for production use yet!